Klatcy/Customer-Segmentation-For-a-Subscription-Service-Analysis/README.md

 - SubscriptionEnd: Day each customers subscription ends

-- Cancellation:
+- Cancellation: Customers that canceled their subscription

 - Revenue: Revenue generated from subscription by each customers

-- Subscription Pattern:
+- Subscription Pattern

 ---
 ### Tools Used